 As a leader of a company, entrepreneur of a new proprietorship or manager of a team in a mid-to-large-sized organization, how can you regain more time for both you and your staff?
 After all, time is something that can neither be replaced nor replenished.
 Effective decision-makers bear a responsibility for ensuring it is maximized to the benefit of operations, customers, talent and the bottom line.

 Virtual assistants (VAs) offer a proven solution, not merely a temporary stopgap of relief.
-When companies hire offsite administrative assistants, they improve efficiency, enhance focus and make the most of limited time.In fact, engaging a virtual assistant on a part-time basis can add up to the equivalent of a… Click To Tweet
+When companies hire offsite administrative assistants, they improve efficiency, enhance focus and make the most of limited time.In fact, engaging a virtual assistant on a part-time basis can add up to the equivalent of a full work week of time gained per month.
+Click To Tweet

 Imagine: Paying a virtual assistant to work for 10 hours per week may add up to 40 hours of compensated time per month.
 But the total value may greatly exceed both the investment and the official logged time.